glglak/BoomerangBounce/README.md

 1. **Mobile Controls Issues**
    - If default mobile controls (gray squares, jump label) appear, check `project.godot` settings under display/window/handheld
    - Set touchscreen_button_visibility to false
+   - For jump functionality not working on mobile, the issue has been fixed by:
+     - Using `is_action_pressed()` instead of `is_action_just_pressed()` for mobile inputs
+     - Adding a dedicated jump handler function for mobile devices
+     - Creating a custom `ui_jump` action mapped to appropriate inputs

 2. **Particle Effects Errors**
    - If seeing "Invalid set index 'scale_amount'" errors, check Godot version compatibility